asghaier76/megaverse-challenge/README.md

 Building the Megaverse takes time and brilliance, it can't be done at once.

-The builds the Megaverse in three steps
+Building the Megaverse happened in three steps.

 ### Populating 🪐POLYanets🪐